TomCrypto/AntTweakBar.NET/README.md

 AntTweakBar.NET
 ===============

-AntTweakBar.NET is a C# wrapper for the [AntTweakBar](http://anttweakbar.sourceforge.net) GUI library.
+AntTweakBar.NET is a C# wrapper for the [AntTweakBar](http://anttweakbar.sourceforge.net) GUI library released under the MIT license.

 Getting Started
 ---------------